 With varied formats (in-person or virtual; conversation leader or members engaging with each other in interest groups; learning from experts or exploring viewpoints) there are multiple ways to participate.

 Events Search and Views Navigation

 Dangerous Dinners are back and with them the opportunity to fearlessly discuss contemporary, challenging and interesting ideas, themes and points of view.
-Dangerous Dinners are member only events where instead of a guest speaker, the topic is developed and moderated by members.
-In a relaxed,…Find out more »
+Dangerous Dinners are member-only events where instead of a guest speaker, the topic is developed and moderated by members.
+In a relaxed, intimate…Find out more »

 Australia’s deep past and its modern history are intrinsically linked to the Paciﬁc.
 This and other themes will be explored by this Melbourne Forum book group.
 In Australia & the Paciﬁc (NewSouth, October 2021) Ian Hoskins, an academic and public historian for 30 years, expands his…Find out more »